-The DVLA may require specialist assessment to issue a licence, which may be subject to medical review at 1, 2 or 3 years.
+The DVLA may require specialist assessment to issue a licence, which may be subject to medical review at 1,2, or 3 years.

-There must be no other disqualifying condition.
+There must be no disqualifying condition.

-May drive, but must notify the DVLA.
+Must not drive and must notify the DVLA.
 Licence will be refused or revoked if CHD is complex or severe.